bcoca/ansible/docs/docsite/rst/dev_guide/developing_api.rst

 Python API
 ==========

-.. note:: This document is out of date; 'ansible.parsing.dataloader' and 'ansible.runner' are not available in the current version of Ansible.

 .. contents:: Topics

 .. note:: This API is intended for internal Ansible use.
 Ansible may make changes to this API at any time that could break backward compatibility with older versions of the API.
 Because of this, external use is not supported by Ansible.

 There are several ways to use Ansible from an API perspective.
 You can use the Ansible Python API to control nodes, you can extend Ansible to respond to various Python events, you can write plugins, and you can plug in inventory data from external data sources.
 This document gives a basic overview and examples of the Ansible execution and playbook API.

 If you would like to use Ansible programmatically from a language other than Python, trigger events asynchronously, or have access control and logging demands, please see the `Ansible Tower documentation <https://docs.ansible.com/ansible-tower/>`_.

 .. note:: Because Ansible relies on forking processes, this API is not thread safe.